zuozhenggh/learning-library/developer-library/cloud-native/springboot-adb-react/backend/backend.md

 ## Introduction

-In this lab, you will build and deploy the pre-built SpringBoot Java backend Docker image to OKE, then configure the API Gateway.
+In this lab, you will make changes and deploy the pre-built SpringBoot Java backend Docker image to OKE, then configure the API Gateway.

 Estimated time: 15 minutes